Xscape (group): 1998–2004: Traces of My Lipstick, hiatus and side projects

 In October 1999, LaTocha Scott released a single titled "Liar Liar" on the soundtrack of comedy drama film The Best Man.
 By 2000, Scott experienced multiple push-back release dates on her album Life Goes On before it was ultimately shelved under Jermaine Dupri's So So Def record label.
 In early 2000, Xscape briefly reformed but Burruss declined to rejoin the group.
 As a trio, Xscape appeared on Lil' Bow Wow's debut single "Bounce with Me".
 The group disbanded in late 2000.

 In September 2000, Burruss released her debut solo album titled Hey Kandi....
 The album's lead single "Don't Think I'm Not" became a top-ten hit in the United Kingdom and earned a silver certification by the British Phonographic Industry (BPI).
 In 2003, LaTocha Scott released an album titled Solo Flight 404 on Raw Deal Records.

 2005–2013: Failed comeback

 In 2005, Xscape reformed with original members Tameka Cottle, LaTocha Scott, and Tamika Scott.
 The newly reformed lineup also included new member Kiesha Miles as Burruss declined to rejoin the group.
 The group recorded an album titled Unchained which was set for release in 2005 but remained shelved.
 They released a single "What's Up" which failed to chart.
 The group disbanded in 2006.

-In February 2013, LaTocha Scott and Tamika Scott performed as Xscape at the So So Def 20th Anniversary Concert.
+In February 2013, Jermaine Dupri attempted to reform Xscape for the twentieth anniversary and celebration of So So Def Records but Burruss and Cottle declined, leaving LaTocha Scott and Tamika Scott to performed as Xscape at the So So Def 20th Anniversary Concert.